tencent cloud

 Flexible Redirection: Built-in Agent monitoring node redirection globally, no need to distinguish between "dialogue flow" and "workflow", enabling both flexible dialogue and precise execution process.
 The built-in Agent has the following capabilities:

-Responsible for Dialogue Takeover: ALL workflow-related dialogues transit through this Agent for unified processing.
+Responsible for Dialogue Takeover: ALL workflow-related dialogues transit this Agent for unified processing.

-Control Node Redirection: The Agent intelligently navigates to the corresponding node based on the user's conversation content.
+Control Node Redirection: The Agent intelligently navigates to the corresponding node according to the user conversation content.

-Identify Global Intents: Globally recognize exit intents like "do not continue executing workflow" and small talk intents like "OK" or "no problem", then intelligently reply to user.
+Identify Global Intent: Globally recognize exit intents like "do not continue executing workflow" and small talk intents like "OK" or "no problem", then intelligently reply to user.

 Optimized Supportive Features

-Global Debug: The workflow supports multi-round dialogue debugging and shows the handling path and detailed information of each round, suitable for testing after workflow orchestration.
+Global Debug: The workflow supports multi-round dialogue debug, showing the handling path and detailed information of each round, suitable for testing after workflow orchestration completion.

 Node Debug:

-Supports end-to-end testing of workflows, suitable for fully debugging workflows during the testing phase.
-Dynamically displays the running process, tokens and time consumed by node operations, node input and output details, etc. in the canvas.
+Support end-to-end testing for workflows, suitable for fully debugging workflows during the testing stage.
+In the canvas, dynamically display the running process, tokens and time consumed by node operation, node input and output details, etc.

-Quick Feedback: Provides users with one-click issue feedback functionality, supporting problem reporting for different node types.
+Quick feedback: provide users with one-click issue feedback feature, support reporting the problem against nodes of different types.

 Key Concepts